ganemone/rfcs/text/0000-compose.md

 ## Use Cases

-A real life use case of `app.compose` would be managing graphql schemas.
+A real life use case of `composePlugins` would be managing graphql schemas.

 ```js
 const TokenA = createToken('TokenA');